Cart Abandonment

 Create Your Reminder Email

 Finally, drag an email into your workflow under your delay.
-This is the email you’ll send to anyone who continutes to meet the campaign trigger condition (cart exists) after 45 minutes.
+This is the email you’ll send to anyone who continutes to meet the automation trigger condition (cart exists) after 45 minutes.

 Craft the email content with any relevant information.
 Use liquid to reference the items in your customers’ carts, their prices, and more: